 Annual visits let you and your doctor review positive or negative changes in your health scores.

-“Your primary care physician is your partner in keeping you healthy,” says Dr. Manson.
+“Your primary care physician is your partner in keeping you healthy,” says Dr. Shragge.
 “If you’ve gained unhealthy pounds, we can look at why that might be and make adjustments to diet and exercise, or discuss stress management techniques that can help.”

 Your doctor will also let you know what screenings you need, such as a mammogram, colonoscopy or a bone density screening — important diagnostic tools for prevention of diseases such as cancer and osteoporosis.